dphummel/dphummel.github.io/_posts/2024-10-5-PromptManagement.md

   <img src="https://github.com/user-attachments/assets/e7acdb92-7952-4f7a-83a3-afa00ebb20ec"/>
 </p>

-People are leveraging Generative AI for research, content creation, and text summarization, primarily through crafting prompts - natural language instructions that guide AI models to perform specific tasks.
+People are leveraging Generative AI for research, content creation, and text summarization, for example, through crafting prompts - natural language instructions that guide AI models to perform specific tasks.
 As the frequency and value of Generative AI use increases, so does the need to reuse effective prompts, such as the [Rashomond AI Prompt](https://github.com/dphummel/Prompts/blob/main/Rashomon-AI-Prompt.md).
 However, finding the optimal method for achieving this reuse wasn't immediately apparent to me.

 My research revealed various approaches, including databases and text files.
 But when I began to view prompts as assets to be managed - organized, stored, retrieved, and refined - I asked myself: why not manage prompts like we manage code?